kocolosk/couchxray/README.md

 ### Examining all databases

-Data is presented as a CSV file:
+If the URL points to the "top level" of the CouchDB service, all of the databases are examined and the output data is presented as a CSV file:

 ```sh
 > couchxray http://admin:admin@localhost:5984